Criminal Justice Attorney Providing Defense Representation In Seattle

 Residents and visitors of the Seattle area who are charged with a crime will benefit from the help of a Seattle criminal defense attorney with a record of success defending clients and helping them navigate through the often-baffling Washington criminal justice system.
 Kevin Trombold and his criminal defense staff work quickly and thoroughly to investigate criminal cases and to protect and defend clients.

-Our attorneys represent clients who have been charged with:
+Our attorneys represent clients in cases involving:

 - Assault and battery

 - Domestic violence

 Don’t risk your freedom and resources with an untested attorney.
 With more than twenty years of experience and a reputation for excellence recognized by judges, prosecutors, and his peers, Kevin Trombold and his staff consistently win not guilty verdicts, dismissals, and reduced charges for clients.

 WHY ARE DEFENSE ATTORNEYS IMPORTANT AND WHAT DO THEY DO?

 After you have been arrested, it’s important to contact an attorney right away.
 An experienced attorney will immediately begin to review your case and look for holes in the investigation.
 Did the police officer follow the proper protocol when arresting you?
 Was evidence collected during an illegal search of your property?
 An attorney will be able to identify these flaws right away.